davidkensell/mws-restaurant/README.md

 ### To launch

-Open index.html in a browser.
+Set localhost and port in dbhelper.js, then start server and open index.html in a browser.

 ### Features